Farmer led, farmer driven.

 2022 - 2026 project

-Nine farms across Scotland are set to embark on a journey from 2022 to 2026 of transformative through a the Monitor Farm Scotland programme delivered by QMS with support from AHDB, funded by QMS.
-Each Monitor Farm will work closely with the Programme Manager and Regional Adviser, the farm staff and trusted advisers to establish the baseline technical, environmental, and financial performance of the farm business.
+Nine farms across Scotland are 1 year into a journey from 2022 to 2026 of transformative change through a the Monitor Farm Scotland programme delivered by QMS with support from AHDB, funded by Scottish Government.
+Each Monitor Farm will workworks closely with the Programme Manager and Regional Adviser, the farm staff and trusted advisers to establish the baseline technical, environmental, and financial performance of the farm business.

 View Farms